jiweiqi/CollectionOfMechanisms/README.md

 # CollectionOfMechanisms
 This repo is a collection of existing combustion reaction mechanisms.
+This repo also tries to include a converted Cantera .xml based mechanism.
+Therefore, cantera users can import those mechanism out of the shelf.

 Below are the proposed data organization structure.
 See the demo folder for DME_CH3OCH3.